-- It is up to the Board to decide when and where to hold its ordinary meetings, but it must meet at least six times a year.
-There must be at least four Board Members present for the meeting to take place including (if appointed) the Parent Appointee (unless the Parent Appointee has presented their apologies in advance of the meeting). - The Board will continue to act while it has vacancies for Board Members.
+- 48 It is up to the Board to decide when and where to hold its ordinary meetings, but it must meet at least six times per calendar year.
+There must be at least four Board Members present for the meeting to take place including (if appointed) the Parent Appointee (unless the Parent Appointee has presented their apologies in advance of the meeting). - 49 The Board will continue to act while it has vacancies for Board Members.
 However, if at any time the number of Board Members falls below seven, the Board can continue to act only for another two months.
-If at the end of that period the Board has not found new Board Members to bring the number of Board Members up to seven, the only power it will have is to act to bring the number of Board Members up to seven. - Board Members must be sent written notice of Board meetings posted, or delivered, by hand or sent by fax or email to the last such address for such communications given to the Secretary at least seven days before the date of the meeting.
-The accidental failure to give notice to a Committee Member or the failure of the Board Member (other than the Parent Appointee) to receive such notice shall not invalidate the proceeding of the relevant meeting. - Meetings of the Board can take place in any manner which permits those attending to hear and comment on the proceedings.
+If at the end of that period the Board has not found new Board Members to bring the number of Board Members up to seven, the only power it will have is to act to bring the number of Board Members up to seven. - 50 Board Members must be sent written notice of Board meetings posted, or delivered, by hand or sent by electronic communication to the last such address for such communications given to the Secretary at least seven days before the date of the meeting, unless the Chairperson determines, in relation to a specific proposed Board Meeting, that a shorter period is required.
+The accidental failure to give notice to a Board Member or the failure of the Board Member (other than the Parent Appointee) to receive such notice shall not invalidate the proceeding of the relevant meeting. - 51 Meetings of the Board can take place in any manner which permits those attending to hear and comment on the proceedings.
 A Board Member may participate in a Board Meeting by means of conference telephone, video conferencing facility or similar communications equipment whereby all the Board Members participating in the Board Meeting can communicate with each other.
-A Board Member participating in a Board Meeting in this manner shall be deemed to be present in person at the Board Meeting. - All speakers must direct their words to the Chairperson.
+A Board Member participating in a Board Meeting in this manner shall be deemed to be present in person at the Board Meeting. - 52.1 All speakers must direct their words to the Chairperson.
 All Board Members must remain quiet and maintain order while this is happening.
-The Chairperson will decide who can speak and for how long. - If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling which will be final. - All acts done in good faith as a result of a Board Meeting or sub-committee meeting will be valid even if it is discovered afterwards that a Board Member was not entitled to be on the Board.
+The Chairperson will decide who can speak and for how long. - 52.2 If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling which will be final.